xxxcoder-ui/smart-wallets-quickstart/README.md

 - Email, passkey & social login using pre‑built UI components
 - Flexible, secure, and cheap smart accounts
 - Gasless transactions powered by ERC-4337 Account Abstraction
-- One‑click NFT mint on Base Sepolia (no ETH required)
+- One‑click NFT mint on Arbitrum Sepolia (no ETH required)
 - Server‑side rendering ready – session persisted with cookies
 - TailwindCSS + shadcn/ui components, React Query, TypeScript

+## 📍 Network & Demo Contract

+This quickstart is configured to run on **Arbitrum Sepolia** testnet.
+A free demo NFT contract has been deployed specifically for this quickstart, allowing you to mint NFTs without any setup or deployment steps.
+The contract is pre-configured and ready to use out of the box.

 ## 🚀 Quick start